≡ Menu

 Structure your teacher’s cover letter correctly with these writing tips to grab the reader’s attention.
 Writing an application letter for a teaching position to accompany your resume can be tricky.

 Knowing what to include and how to structure your cover letter can help reduce the stress of this daunting and frustrating task.
-The need to constantly alter the application letter for different positions you apply to can add to this important job search component.
+The need to constantly alter the application letter for different positions you apply to can add to this critical job search component.

-Incorporating these application letter writing tips can help immensely, so let’s get started.
+Incorporating these application letter-writing tips can help immensely, so let’s get started.

 Whatever you do, don’t give in to the temptation of not writing an application letter!